AaltoUrbanWater/GisToSWMM5/input_files.md

 ## Inflows table
 Inflows table specifies external hydrographs and pollutographs that enter the drainage system at specific nodes.

+File format is comma-separated _.csv_ where each row defines a value for a single SWMM analysis option.
+Each row contains the analysis option name and the option value as in the table below separated by comma ','.

+The file must have a header row followed by the necessary parameters from the table below on following rows defining model analysis options.

 Format of these options are explained in SWMM user manual Appendix D, section D.2 Input File Format, "Section: ```[INFLOWS]```"

 | Option | Value | Notes |